Imitation Learning with Stability and Safety Guarantees: Conclusions

 \section{Conclusions}

-In this paper, we present an imitation learning algorithm with local stability and safety guarantees for LTI systems.
-First, we convexify the stability and safety conditions for NN controlled systems from \cite{Yinstabanaly} using loop transformation.
-Second, we formulate the safe imitation learning problem as an optimization problem that trades off between the imitation learning accuracy, and size of the stability margin, while enforcing the stability and safety constraints.
-We propose an ADMM based algorithm to solve the constrained optimization.
-Finally, we illustrate the method on an inverted pendulum example and an aircraft example.
-Future work will address incorporation of the stability and safety conditions in the reinforcement learning process.
+In this paper, we present an IL algorithm with stability and safety guarantees.
+First, we derive convex stability and safety conditions for NN controlled systems.
+Then, we incorporate these conditions in the IL process, which trades off between the IL accuracy, and the size of the ROA.
+Finally, we propose an ADMM based algorithm to solve the safe IL problem.